JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 may require an Apple developer account and to issue a developer certificate.
 Xcode does its best to guide us through the process.

-Let's make sure we can to run the application on the iPhone emulator or device.
+Let's make sure we can run the application on the iPhone emulator or device.

 # Setting up Framework Dependency in Xcode